artkonekt/history/README.md

 This package provides features to:

-1. Log changes, diff and comments to Eloquent models;
+1. Log changes, diff and comments to **Eloquent Models**;
-2. Track and log the execution history of Laravel background jobs;
+2. Track and log the execution history of Laravel **Background Jobs**;

-### Model History
+## Model History

+**Features**:

+- Record model creation, update, delete, and retrieval
+- Add optional comments to events
+- Add comment-only history events
+- Automatically record the IP, URL, user agent and user ids when in an HTTP context
+- Automatically detect the CLI, the command name when in an artisan command
+- Automatically detect the queue and the job when running in a queued job
+- Define included/excluded fields on a per-model basis
+- Has a diff of the changed fields (old/new values)

 ```php
 $task = Task::create(['title' => 'Get milk', 'status' => 'todo']);